derekwacks/sensus_int_pub/README.md

 ### Sentiment analysis for U.S. interconnection queues

+This project is a work in progress, and I do not have results yet.

 #### Background

 The volume of capacity in Independent System Operator/Regional Transmission Organization interconnection queues across the U.S. is at an all-time high, with approximately 947 GW from solar projects and approximately 300 GW from wind projects [(Lawrence Berkley National Lab)](https://emp.lbl.gov/news/grid-connection-requests-grow-40-2022-clean).